noXplode/aiogram_calendar/README.md

 A simple inline calendar, date selection tool for [aiogram](https://github.com/aiogram/aiogram) telegram bots written in Python.
 Offers two types of date pickers:
 Navigation calendar - user can either select a date or move to the next or previous month/year by clicking a singe button.
-Dialog calendar - user selects year on first stage, month on next stage, day on last stage
+Dialog calendar - user selects year on first stage, month on next stage, day on last stage.

+From version 0.2 supports aiogram 3, use version 0.1.1 with aiogram 2.

 ## Usage
 Install package